zestsoftware/zest.specialpaste/README.txt

   buildout.

 - Install Zest Special Paste in the Add-on Products control panel.
-  This adds a 'Special paste' action on objects.
+  This adds a 'Special paste' action on objects and registers a browser layer that makes our @@special-paste browser view available.

 Future ideas